Stocks surge as 2 coronavirus vaccines granted 'fast-track' status

 |TESLA INC.

-U.S. Treasurys were lower, causing the yield on the 10-year note to rise by 1.5 basis points to 0.648 percent.
+U.S. Treasurys were little changed with the yield on the 10-year note near 0.64 percent.

 CLICK HERE TO READ MORE ON FOX BUSINESS